Coding for Beginners: A Step-by-Step Guide for Kids, Parents, and Educators

 At CodaKid we use Java for our Minecraft coding courses, and we use the Eclipse IDE, which is a professional text editor used by engineers at major companies like Amazon, Facebook, and Google.

-We have created highly effective method of teaching Java as an introductory coding language, and kids’ natural passion for Minecraft gives them extra motivation to work through concepts like Booleans, conditional, loops, variables, and methods – all of which are universal and can be found in nearly every other coding language.
+We have created highly effective method of teaching Java as an introductory coding for beginners class.
+The kids’ natural passion for Minecraft gives them extra motivation to work through concepts like Booleans, conditional, loops, variables, and methods – all of which are universal and can be found in nearly every other coding language.

 Java also happens to be the language tested by Computer Science AP exam which provides value for some of our students.

 Another language that has exploded onto the scene is Python.
 Python is a scripting language that many experts consider one of the easiest to learn.
-Used to create well-known platforms such as Spotify, Instagram, YouTube, students can even use Python to make websites using Django, a popular web framework.
+Python makes coding for beginners less intimidating.
+It’s used to create well-known platforms such as Spotify, Instagram, YouTube, students can even use Python to make websites using Django, a popular web framework.

 CodaKid has introduced a very popular Python coding track with a growing number of modules and projects.